rcos/rcos-handbook/docs/grading/rubric.md

 responsiblity, you are given more leeway on the open source contributions as well as other rubric items above.

 At a minimum a mentor is expected to host at least one workshop.
+We encourage you to host as many as you would like!